padajar/padajar.github.io/_pages/economics.md

 works in progress (as in, actually in progress)
 : **Identifying and Nurturing Math Talent: An experiment with self-paced [AoPS](https://artofproblemsolving.com/) classes** ([AEA pre-registry](https://www.socialscienceregistry.org/trials/14090))
 : In some joint work with Esther Duflo, Glenn Ellison, Sara Ellison, and Harini Kannan, we’re currently running a pilot in Tamil Nadu giving access to high-quality math curricula to talented students who otherwise have few resources to help them reach their full potential.
-We ran a pilot from 2023–2024, and are scaling up to an RCT with 2,400 students over the next year!
+We ran a pilot from 2023–2024, and are scaling up to an RCT with 2,400 students in 2024–25!
 We’ve received funding from the Agency Fund, Founders’ Pledge and [J-PAL’s Science for Progress Initiative](https://www.povertyactionlab.org/initiative-project/identifying-and-nurturing-math-talent-scale-experiment-art-problem-solving-self) for this project.
 :
+: **The UK College Application System**
+: There are *so* many interesting institutional features here.
+In some joint work with [Nagisa Tadjfar](https://economics.mit.edu/people/phd-students/nagisa-tadjfar) and [Kartik Vira](https://economics.mit.edu/people/phd-students/kartikeya-vira), we’re doing a deep dive into the market design of this system.
+Stay tuned :eyes:

 : **Chicago’s school assignment system**
 : How well does it improve access?
 Are there alternative designs that could also work?
 These questions are a lot more pertinent given last year’s affirmative action ruling by the Supreme Court, and even more relevant given CPS’s recent interest in [neighborhood schools](https://www.cpsboe.org/content/documents/23-1214-rs3.pdf).
 As a [Blueprint Labs](https://blueprintlabs.mit.edu/) research associate, I’m also leading some work on Chicago’s charter schools — lots in progress!